 The Asheville Urban Trail is an excellent way to explore some of the most vibrant, visit-worthy and historic sections of downtown Asheville.
 This self-guided walking tour loops 1.7 miles along a course marked by 30 stations, each helping to illustrate the history of this mountain-nestled city in western North Carolina.
 Broken into five time periods, each station tells the story of Asheville’s past using statuary, bronze plaques and local art.

 It’s a great (and free!) way to sightsee in the city, and get a feel for the unique culture that represents Asheville.
 It also passes by some fantastic restaurants, bars and shops making for a fun afternoon of lunch, shopping and exploring.

-The Asheville Urban Trail: the details
+The Asheville Urban Trail: the route

-The Asheville Urban Trail makes a right turn on Haywood Street and passes Pritchard Park.
+The route makes a right turn on Haywood Street and passes Pritchard Park.
 Pritchard Park offers a great spot to stop and people watch or take a quick break on a shady park bench.
 The park is surrounded by shops and restaurants giving the area a lively, energetic atmosphere.
 Stop by Tupelo Honey Cafe, on College Street, for a bite and enjoy fresh, made-from-scratch Southern comfort food before continuing on the tour.

 From Pritchard Park, the trail proceeds a short distance before hanging a left on Battery Park Avenue.
-The trail takes another quick left onto Wall Street at station number 8, a large sculpture of a flat iron that stands in front of Asheville’s flat iron building.
+The trail takes another quick left onto Wall Street at station number 8, a large sculpture of a flat iron that stands in front of Asheville’s Flat Iron building.